yatesdr/equihash/README.md

 Goals:
 1) Produce a working single-threaded miner with a small code footprint and document it well.
+2) Adapt to a multi-threaded miner
+3) Adapt to CUDA-capable miner

 Next steps:
 1) Confirm the blake2 is really working properly with a set of test vectors for equihash (will use Zcash solutions).